brosenbusch/Election-Data/README.md

 @ -  find all state totals and store them in a new array (aka this happens when the  fips == 0)
-@ -  find all states where percent difference was less than p% started -  sort counties within a given state from least to greatest total votes
--  name counties a candidate won in a state and show percent.
+@ -  find all states where percent difference was less than p% started -  sort counties within a given state from least to greatest total votes started -  name counties a candidate won in a state and show percent.
 -  which state had the county with the largest % difference
 -  which state had the county with the largest literal vote difference